programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 Interestingly, people and locations are used the most frequently on average across all genres, likely because these concepts often appear in citations.
 Overall, locations are most frequently invoked in proposals and reports.
 Though this should be investigated further through close reading, it does follow that these genres would use locations frequently because they are often grounded in real-world spaces in which events are being reported or imagined.

 ### Analysis of ```DATE``` Named Entities
-Let's explore  patterns of one of these entities usage (dates) further by retrieving the words most frequently tagged as dates in various genres.
+Let's explore  patterns of one of these entities' usage (```DATE```) further by retrieving the words most frequently tagged as dates in various genres.
 You'll do this by first creating functions to extract the words tagged as date entities in each document and adding the words to a new DataFrame column:

 ```
 def extract_date_named_entities(doc):